MoofyWoofy/Bob-blog/README.md

 inside `src/config.js`
 - navLinks: all links for navigation
-- tagNames: assign tag colors to which tag name
-- tagColors: all tag colors
 - pageSize: pagination size
 - social: to display social icons on home page
 - metaData: for SEO